 Westminster Bridge @marcelkl

-This site has been live for six months.
-That’s long enough for you to get a feel for what we’re about.
+This site has been live for some time now.
+Long enough for you to get a feel for what we’re about.

 Public relations is an evolving and interesting field.
 We’re all learning, whether we’re students, practitioners, educators or academics.